-In recent years, the popularity of South Korean products in the United States grew substantially, reaching USD 77 billion in 2019 and only slightly slowing down in 2020 due to the coronavirus pandemic outbreak.
+In recent years, the popularity of South Korean products in the United States has grown substantially.
 If you are interested in shipping from South Korea to the US, you will find all the needed information below.

 How to ship from South Korea to the US?

-There are two ways of transporting goods from Korea to the United States–by sea and by air.
-Both methods have advantages and disadvantages, and the choice should be made taking the type of cargo and budget into account.
+There are two ways of transporting goods from Korea to the United States: by sea and by air.
+Both methods have advantages and disadvantages, and the choice should be made based on the type of cargo and budget.

 Sea shipping from South Korea to the US